Kiali helps you define, validate, and observe the connections and microservices of your Istio service mesh.

-Kiali also includes Jaeger Tracing to provide distributed tracing out of the box.
+Kiali also includes Jaeger Tracing to provide distributed tracing by default.

 - Observability Features